heliophysicsPy/heliophysicsPy.github.io/_pyhc_projects/adding_to_pyhc_project_list.md

 * The grade for the documentation standard &ast;
 * The grade for the testing standard &ast;
 * The grade for the software maturity standard &ast;
-* The grade for the Python 3 standard &ast;
 * The grade for the license standard &ast;

 The standards grades each require two values to be entered in, the img src url and the alt text of the given grade.
 The img